Setting up a chinchilla cage is relatively straightforward.

 Chinchillas spend 23 hours per day inside their cages.
 That’s assuming you get your pet out for 1 hour a day to interact and play with it.
 Most don’t even give their pets an hour.

 That is a long time to be stuck inside of a cage if you ask me.

-This, in addition to how chinchillas are accustomed to behaving and living in the wild, makes it imperative to get a few things right when you purchase your chinchilla.
+This, in addition to the way chinchillas are accustomed to behaving and living in the wild, makes it imperative to get a few things right when you purchase your chinchilla cage.

-Up next on the list when setting up your chinchilla’s cage is choosing the best room possible for your chinchilla.
+Up next on the list when setting up your chinchilla’s cage is choosing the best room possible for your pet.

-Perhaps the most important consideration is ensuring that your chinchilla will remain in a room with proper temperatures.
+Perhaps the most important consideration is ensuring that your chinchilla always has the proper temperatures.